Here's how to complete the FIFA 23 History Mystery Lesson objectives

 These objectives can be completed in any Ultimate Team game mode on any difficulty setting, and can technically all be done in the same match, apart from Somersault.

-So, that wraps up this guide for how to complete the new FIFA 23 History Mystery Lesson objectives, which should hopefully help ease the confusion a bit.
-If you're wanting to complete any SBCs though, make sure to check out this FIFA 23 SBC solutions guide for everything that we've covered so far.
+If you want to complete any SBCs though, make sure to check out this FIFA 23 SBC solutions guide for everything that we've covered so far, and head over to our FIFA homepage for even more guides.